vamshi-boya/vamshi-boya/README.md

 - Strong in OOP, SQL, and problem solving
 - Experience building real working applications with Java + MySQL

-## What am I currently working on?

-- Building full-stack web applications using Java and MySQL
-- Improving problem-solving using DSA and real project logic

 ## Tools & Technologies

 | Frontend | Backend | Database | Concepts | Tools |